go-task/task/docs/docs/usage.md

 `documentation/Taskfile.yml` or `task docker:build` to run the `build` task from the `DockerTasks.yml` file.

+Relative paths are resolved relative to the directory containing the including Taskfile.

 ### OS-specific Taskfiles

 With `version: '2'`, task automatically includes any `Taskfile_{{OS}}.yml`